Berlin street swarmed by 30,000 bees | DW | 19.05.2019

 The honey bees swamped two traffic bollards on Karl Marx Street in the city's south, stopping traffic and inviting foolhardy passersby to taunt them.

-After taking only ten minutes for the swarm to form, police called a nearby beekeeper to relocate them.
+After it took only 10 minutes for the swarm to form, police called a nearby beekeeper to relocate them.

 Kedam and a colleague sprayed the bees with water before calmly scooping them into a box as pedestrians dashed past the stingers.